 This all sets up the drama of the ep nicely, as the three lowlifes of the 200’s decide they’re going to use Gon and Killua to pad their win totals – specifically Sadaso, in this case.
 Gon and Kil are more than willing to fight but they’ve promised Wing they’ll wait till their last eligible day – June 9 and June 10 for Kil and Gon respectively – and it’s obvious that Sadaso has been ducking fights for fear of being whupped, and must fight by May 29.
 Their plot to use poor little Zushi as a hostage to get what they want is rather pathetic, but Killua sniffs it out quickly enough and follows– even offering Sadaso a free win as long as he keeps his word and returns Zushi safely.
 Sadaso would have been much better off to keep his word, but he gets Gido to threaten Gon using Zushi’s shoe as proof they’ve captured him – and extracts a promise of a fight from Gon, too.

 It’s hard to overstate just how well this episode demonstrated Killua’s growth.
 Even his simple muttering, “Not killing is hard.
 This clean living is tough.” says a lot about the self-awareness he’s developed.
 Whatever the reasons, Killua is trying to rise above what he was – a killer, plain and simple – yet he still doesn’t hesitate to take matters into his own hands when necessary.
 When Gon and Killua show Wing that they’ve (naturally) mastered Gyo already, he relents on their earlier fight dates – after they tell him a little white lie about the reason – but Gon is still worried that Sadaso, Gido and Riehlvelt will use Zushi against them.
 “Don’t worry.”
 Killua tells him, simply – and those words tell you so much about where the character is at the moment.
 I think Killua sees himself as Gon’s protector to some extent – though it’s not a question of greater strength, but the fact that Killua is willing to get his hands dirty in order to spare Gon from having to do so himself.
 Kil is willing to walk the darker path so Gon can walk the brighter one – but he still spares Sadaso, not killing him but terrifying him into utter submission.
-The depth of breath of the way he owned Sadaso was breathtaking – it was complete and total, and left absolutely no room for any resistance to survive.
+The depth and breadth of the way he owned Sadaso was breathtaking – it was complete and total, and left absolutely no room for any resistance to survive.
 It was certainly no surprise when Sadaso no-showed for their fight – the one Killua was willing to let Sadaso win in a walkover, had he just not gotten greedy.

 I’ll say it again – that last scene and this whole episode is what makes shounen such an exhilarating experience when it’s at its best.
 The GAR was so thick you could have cut it with a knife – and Killua didn’t even have to use his knife.
 Forcing a total submission of will is far more GAR than just killing the enemy, and I think Killua enjoyed the feeling of doing to Sadaso what his brother did to him far more than he would have enjoyed killing him.
-This is no boy scout, that’s for sure – he even went for a sort of chibi gangsta look this episode – but Killua is learning to channel his power in less destructive ways, and I think he enjoyed being able to do so in the compassionate act of protecting a defenseless friend in Zushi..
+This is no boy scout, that’s for sure – he even went for a sort of chibi gangsta look this episode – but Killua is learning to channel his power in less destructive ways, and I think he enjoyed being able to do so in the compassionate act of protecting a defenseless friend in Zushi.
 With Gon continuing his own path of unreal growth and mastery of everything he attempts – including Nen – it’s clear that these two are every bit as terrifying as Wing thought they could be.